Bankoga/golem/README.md

   - Like Top: load golem config, load saved golem, build golem, repl golem
   - Botttom (cells)

+Fun Fact: Architecting can be largely divorced from engineering through property based automated evaluation.

 The code does not matter to me.
 Sort of.
 Details are not my forte.